piotrazz87/tradeogre_markets/README.md

 # Tradeogre Markets
     Initial project for collecting data from Trade Ogre crypto assets exchange.
-    The goal of this project was to implement it in pure functional way with Final Tagless tehnique.
+    The goal of this project was to make proof of concept of program implemented in pure functional way with Final Tagless tehnique.

 Used technologies :
  ----